argilla-io/argilla/docs/getting_started/setup&installation.rst

    import rubrix as rb

    rb.log(
-       rb.TextClassificationRecord(inputs={"text": "my first rubrix example"}),
+       rb.TextClassificationRecord(inputs="My first Rubrix example"),
        name='example-dataset'
    )

 If you now go to your Rubrix app at `http://localhost:6900/ <http://localhost:6900/>`_ , you will find your first data set.
+**The default username and password are** ``rubrix`` **and** ``1234`` (see the :ref:`user management guide <user-management>` to configure this).
+You can also check the REST API docs at `http://localhost:6900/api/docs <http://localhost:6900/api/docs>`_.

 Congratulations!
 You are ready to start working with Rubrix.

+Please refer to our :ref:`advanced setup guides <advanced-setup-guides>` if you want to:

+- setup Rubrix using docker
+- share the Elasticsearch instance with other applications
+- deploy Rubrix on an AWS instance
+- manage users in Rubrix

-**If you want to setup Rubrix using docker, share the Elasticsearch instance with other applications or manage users in the Rubrix server**, please refer to our :ref:`advanced setup guides <advanced-setup-guides>`.
+.. **If you want to setup Rubrix using docker, share the Elasticsearch instance with other applications,  or manage users in the Rubrix server**, please refer to our :ref:`advanced setup guides <advanced-setup-guides>`.

 Next steps
 ----------